Posts

 Image

-Your baby is ugly.
-I know; you don’t want to hear it, and I get it.
-We’re talking about your baby, for goodness sake.
+by Bart Denny Your baby is ugly.
+I know—that’s harsh.
+You don’t want to hear it, and I get it.
+We’re talking about your baby, after all.
 She’s not stunning.
-But you love her, and you’d defend her from anyone, wouldn’t you?
-Especially the guy who says she’s ugly.
-And I’m the guy who says she’s ugly.
-No, I’m not talking about your kids or grandchildren—I’m sure they’re gorgeous.
+But you love her.
+You’d defend her with everything you’ve got.
+Especially from the guy who just called her ugly.
+I’m that guy.
+No, I’m not talking about your kids or grandkids.
+I’m sure they’re gorgeous.
 I’m talking about your church.
 Your church is an ugly baby.
-Or, at least statistically speaking, your church is an ugly baby.
-Depending on the figures you look at, somewhere between 65 and 85 percent of churches are rather unattractive—ugly babies, at best, if not total dumpster fires.
-And these are "pre-COVID" numbers.
-Over the last year and a half, I’ve seen it for myself in many geographical areas.
-Your church is far less welcoming than you think, and your congregation is inwardly focused.
-Sure, you support “global missions,” but your church has delegated spreading the Gospel to the “professionals.”
-You
+Or at least statistically speaking, it is.
+Depending on the source, somewhere between 65% and 85% of American churches are struggling—ugly babies at best, smoldering dumpster fires at worst.
+And that’s based on numbers before COVID-19.
+In the last year and a half, I’ve seen the reality for myself across multiple regions.
+Churches are far less welcoming than they believe.
+Congregations are inward-focused.
+Sure, they support “global missions,” but they’ve outsourced the actual work of evangelism to professionals.
+They're not making disciples—at least not ...